Encouraging Independent Play

 Helping Your Little One Play Without You

-It almost goes without saying that play is one of the best parts of childhood for most little ones, and for a while, it’s important that you engage with your little one when they play!
+It almost goes without saying that play is one of the best parts of childhood for most little one.
+For a while, it’s especially important that you engage with your little one when they play!
 However, as they get older and prepare to begin their early childhood education, it’s also your job as a Montessori parent to encourage independent play.
-Play is one of the most important parts of childhood, and can be really crucial in developing skills that they will use later on in life!
-Studies say that play will dramatically improve those skills, or may actually be the only proper place to develop those skills.
-Additionally, play also gives parents a brief amount of time to themselves.
-Being an adult is hard work, and by allowing kids to play on their own, you also get time back to yourselves to do the work you need to do as a busy Montessori parent!
+Play is an important part of childhood, and can be really crucial in developing skills that they will use later on in life!
+Studies say that play will dramatically improve those skills, or may actually be the only proper place in child development to start developing those skills.
+Additionally, independent play also gives parents a brief amount of time to themselves.
+Being an adult is hard work, and by allowing kids to play on their own, you also get time back to yourself to do the work you need to do as a busy Montessori parent!

 Understanding Independent Play

 So what exactly is independent play?
 To be honest, it’s pretty much exactly what it sounds like!
 Independent play means that your little one is playing without a parent’s aid at all!
-This doesn’t necessarily include other little ones, such as siblings and friends, though–it just means that it’s relatively unsupervised by an adult.
-It can start from as early as birth, and go on through your child’s introduction into early childhood education.
+This doesn’t necessarily include other little ones, such as siblings and friends, though — it just means that it’s relatively unsupervised by an adult.
+It can start from as early as birth, and go on through your little one’s child development and introduction into early childhood education.
 It is never too early for your little one to start learning how to entertain themselves.

 Now that you know what it is, it’s important to learn how you can best structure time for independent play.
 We understand that most Montessori parents are busy, but once you understand what you can do to encourage this independent play, your child will thrive as a result, and you will also be able to take an amount of time back to yourself.
 Start with these five tips, and build from there: